-New measures have been introduced under the Emergency Powers Act to ensure that no one will be evicted from either their homes or their business premises for non-payment of rent for a period of 90 days from 27 March 2020.
+Measures introduced under the Emergency Powers Act to ensure that no one will be evicted from either their homes or their business premises for non-payment of rent have been continued.

-The new regulations give affected tenants respite in the event they are unable to meet their financial obligation to their landlord.
-For a period of three months, landlords will be prohibited from evicting tenants who are unable to make their rental payments.
+The continued measures give affected tenants respite in the event they are unable to meet their financial obligation to their landlord.
+For a period of six months up to 27 December 2020, landlords will be prohibited from evicting tenants who are unable to make their rental payments.

 This relief is aimed at affording protection to tenants whose employment or earnings may be affected by the temporary closure of businesses and industries, during this time of crisis.

 - during the prohibition period, a landlord may not evict their tenant for failure to pay rent in part or at all